-A medical record must contain various information, among which are: patient identification protocol (equivalent to data such as full name and date of birth), anamnesis, medical evolution, therapeutic plan, reports, prescriptions, among others.
+A medical record must contain various information, among which are: patient identification protocol (equivalent to data such as full name and date of birth), anamnesis, medical evolution, therapeutic plan, reports, and prescriptions, among others.

-Although all these records are in the possession of the health professional at their place of care (clinic, office, hospital, etc.), such document belongs to the patient, and the establishment must provide it whenever necessary, as it is guaranteed by law that any citizen has the right to access all data about him.
+Although all these records are in the possession of the health professional at their place of care (clinic, office, hospital, etc.), such document belongs to the patient, and the establishment must provide them whenever necessary, as is guaranteed by law that any citizen has the right to access all data about him.
 Therefore, sharing the medical record or copies of it can only be provided with the patient's authorization.

 Even if the patient's medical record is, by law, hospitals are responsible for preserving any documents regarding diseases, treatments, and exams.
 The objective is to ensure that this information is available whenever requested.

 Concerning such information, let's see what the Brazilian Code of Medical Ethics says in some of its articles on medical confidentiality:

 "Art.
 73 - It is forbidden for the doctor to reveal the fact that he has knowledge due to the exercise of his profession, except for a just reason, legal duty or written consent of the patient. ”

 "Art.
 85 - It is forbidden for the doctor to allow the handling and knowledge of medical records by people who are not bound by professional secrecy, when under their responsibility. ”